 Of all the gifts Rumors of Water will give a writer, an excuse is not one.

-Join the thoughtful and amusing Lyla Lindquist, for this new book club on Rumors of Water.
+Join our thoughtful and amusing senior editor, for this book club on Rumors of Water.

 It was another Twitter Poetry party, and this one started with a few rumors.

 Check out this interview with L.L.
 Barkat at The High Calling, and get writing tips and more of the inside story.